kumar-github/tutorial-resources/README.md

 ```properties
 management.endpoint.health.show-details=always
 ```
-*Note: We can also use the `when_authorized` value to reveal the full health details only to an authorized user using spring security.*
+*Note: We can also use the `when_authorized` value, to reveal the details only to an authorized user using spring security.*

 After setting the `management.endpoint.health.show-details` property to `always`, you can see the below response.